pawsey-kbuckley/docs-csm/operations/node_management/Swap_a_Compute_Blade_with_a_Different_System_Using_SAT.md

 1. Shut down the nodes on the target blade.

    Use the `sat bootsys` command to shut down the nodes on the target blade (in this example, `x1005c0s3`).
 Specify the appropriate component name (xname) and BOS template for the node type in the following command.

+   The appropriate BOS session template should be determined using the same procedure as was used to [determine the appropriate BOS session templates on the source system](#determine-bos-session-template).

    ```bash
    ncn# BOS_TEMPLATE=cos-2.0.30-slurm-healthy-compute